celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 - The team decided to finish the implementation of Code Challenge today.
 - The whole User stories will be tested back to back today
 - The team decided to put test cases (with screenshots) as well as a User manual to documentation.
-- The team decided to create a new Workspace
+- The team decided to create a new Workspace under F&O for the Code Challenge project for a User friendly UI - Enver

 ### IMPEDIMENTS
 - No known/defined impediment